 Xeon E5-1620 v2 vs Core 7 150U comparison

-According to the hardwareDB Benchmark tool, the Xeon E5-1620 v2 is faster than the Core 7 150U.
-Furthermore, our gaming benchmark shows that it also outperforms the Core 7 150U in all gaming tests too.
+According to the hardwareDB Benchmark tool, the Core 7 150U is faster than the Xeon E5-1620 v2.
+Furthermore, our gaming benchmark shows that it also outperforms the Xeon E5-1620 v2 in all gaming tests too.

 The more cores a CPU has, the better the overall performance will be in parallel workloads such as multitasking.
 Many CPUs have more threads than cores, this means that each physical core is split into multiple logical cores, making them more efficient.
 Indeed, the Xeon E5-1620 v2 has more threads than cores.
 Each physical core is split into multiple threads.